clempetit/ML-project-2/README.md

 * `People.mp4` can be used for the demo.
 * `Project-2-ML.ipynb` is a notebook you can run on Google Colab.
 All our work can be simply reproduced with this notebook.

+Our .py scripts are documented and indications about the arguments are present in the respective files.

 ## Installation :